polletfa/rmWebUI/README.md

 # License

 &copy; 2021-2022 Fabien Pollet <polletfa@posteo.de>

 rmWebUI is licensed under the MIT license.
 See the LICENSE file for details.

 # Trademarks

-reMarkable(R) is a registered trademark of reMarkable AS. rmWebUI is not affiliated with, or endorsed by, reMarkable AS.
+reMarkable&reg; is a registered trademark of reMarkable AS. rmWebUI is not affiliated with, or endorsed by, reMarkable AS.
 The use of “reMarkable” in this work refers to the company’s e-paper tablet product(s).